mohammadJaliliTorkamani/Knight-tour/README.md

 2. Make the console full screen to see an arranged result.
 3. Enter the knight's position in the chessboard (e.g., 4 5) and press enter in the console.

-Then the chessboard will be displayed in the console, and you can press enter to trace the sequence,
+Then the chessboard will be displayed in the console, and you can press enter to trace the sequence.

 <br/>